Article first published May 2016, updated May 2019

-That means you need to design and build a convincing landing page, consider paying for promotion on social media, and adding calls-to-action at the end of your blog posts to encourage readers to sign up.
+That means you need to design and build a convincing landing page, consider paying for promotion on social media, and add CTAs at the end of your blog posts to encourage your readers to sign up.

-At Campaign Monitor, we promote our email course via calls to action at the end of relevant blog posts that lead to a landing page where people can sign up.
+At Campaign Monitor, we promote our email course via CTAs at the end of relevant blog posts that lead to a landing page where people can sign up.